pfriedma/QDFMS/UserGuide.md

 Enter the details of the product (weight must be a whole number), and select any categories you want to tag the item with.
 Previously selected categories should be pre-checked.
 If you make changes, those categories selected will be selected next time.

-**IMPORTANT: *ALL FIELDS* are mandatory** if you can't find an item expiry date, pick one a year out or something.
+**IMPORTANT: *ALL FIELDS* are mandatory except image** if you can't find an item expiry date, pick one a year out or something.

 When the item looks correct, click the `Save` button.
 If you are adding multiple identical items, you can click the button multiple times.
 This is a ~~bug~~ feature.